web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/output/assetPrefix.md

 - **Type:** `string`
 - **Default:** `'/'`

-When using CDN in the production environment, you can use this option to set the URL prefix of static assets, similar to the [output.publicPath](https://webpack.js.org/guides/public-path/) config of webpack.
+When using CDN in the production environment, you can use this option to set the URL prefix of static assets.

 `assetPrefix` will affect the URLs of most of the static assets, including JavaScript files, CSS files, images, videos, etc. If an incorrect value is specified, you'll receive 404 errors while loading these resources.